Mac OS Update

 • Travel Delay: Pretend you started the update at the airport lounge and now you’re “locked out” before boarding.

-• Family Tech Support: Send a screenshot to a relative and watch them send ten frantic texts asking what button to press.
+• Family Tech Support: Send a screenshot to a relative and observe them send texts asking for clarification on steps.

-• Office Chain Reaction: Launch it on one screen and watch coworkers blame corporate IT for scheduling surprise updates.
+• Office Chain Reaction: Launch it on one screen and observe the collective response to the urgency signal.

 🎬 Favorite Use Cases